LoginRadius/engineering-portal/content/identity/what-is-federated-identity-management/index.md

 Federated identity management is an arrangement that can be brought into effect between two or more trusted domains to enable users to access applications and services using the same [digital identity](https://www.loginradius.com/blog/identity/2019/10/digital-identity-management/).
 FIM ensures both seamless and secure access that goes a long way in enhancing the overall user-experience.

-To have a fair perspective, we will have to take an in-depth look at the whole scenario.
+To have a fair perspective, we will have to take an in-depth look at the whole scenario and learn what is a federated identity.

 Every time an enterprise introduces a new application, consumers are forced to create a password for sign-in.
 Already burdened by a ton of passwords, most consumers either opt for a simple code or use the same cliched ones they have been using for a while.
 This results in a massive pile-up of passwords that they have to remember.